skilesz/MySite/README.md

 MySite

-This project will be a website that I code from scratch using HTML, CSS, Javascript, and/or other tools that I feel will make my website better.
+This project will be a website that I code from scratch using Bootstrap, HTML, CSS, Javascript, and/or other tools that I feel will make my website better.

-V(0.7) CHANGELOG:
+V(1.0) CHANGELOG:
--Added Navbar and image carousel
+-Website is up and running!
--Added skills page, linkage, and basic skill page elements
+-All basic page framework is complete and linked -Domain is secured and website is successfully being hosted